codecrafters-io/build-your-own-shell/stage_descriptions/navigation-03-gq9.md

 ```

 The tester will verify that:
-- Valid relative paths change the directory correctly
+- Valid relative paths change the directory correctly.
-- Invalid relative paths print the error message `cd: <directory>: No such file or directory`
+- Invalid relative paths print the error message `cd: <directory>: No such file or directory`.
-- The directory remains unchanged when `cd` fails
+- The directory remains unchanged when `cd` fails.

 ### Notes